carbon-language/carbon-lang/llvm/docs/AliasAnalysis.rst

 All of the `AliasAnalysis
 <http://llvm.org/doxygen/classllvm_1_1AliasAnalysis.html>`__ virtual methods
-default to providing `chaining`_ to another alias analysis implementation, which ends up returning conservatively correct information (returning "May" Alias and "Mod/Ref" for alias and mod/ref queries respectively).
+default to providing :ref:`chaining <aliasanalysis-chaining>` to another alias analysis implementation, which ends up returning conservatively correct information (returning "May" Alias and "Mod/Ref" for alias and mod/ref queries respectively).
 Depending on the capabilities of the analysis you are implementing, you just override the interfaces you can improve.

-.. _chaining:
-.. _chain:
+.. _aliasanalysis-chaining:

 ``AliasAnalysis`` chaining behavior
 -----------------------------------

-With only one special exception (the `no-aa`_ pass) every alias analysis pass chains to another alias analysis implementation (for example, the user can specify "``-basicaa -ds-aa -licm``" to get the maximum benefit from both alias analyses).
+With only one special exception (the :ref:`-no-aa <aliasanalysis-no-aa>` pass) every alias analysis pass chains to another alias analysis implementation (for example, the user can specify "``-basicaa -ds-aa -licm``" to get the maximum benefit from both alias analyses).
 The alias analysis class automatically takes care of most of this for methods that you don't override.
 For methods that you do override, in code paths that return a conservative MayAlias or Mod/Ref result, simply return whatever the superclass computes.
 For example:

 .. code-block:: c++